Intro to meditation: Class 3 notes

 The new technique is to notice as many of the constituent sensations of breath as possible.
 Include all the touch senses (e.g. cool/warm, hard/soft, tingling, pulsing, ...).
 Cultivate a curious, engaged attitude towards your breath.

 As a bonus, once you start to notice more sensations per breath, you will usually be able to find at least one pleasant sensation with each breath.
-Noticing something pleasant is an excellent antidote to agitation and impatience during your sits.
+Noticing and appreciating something pleasant is an excellent antidote to agitation and impatience during your sits.

 Group sit: concentration on breath sensations

-15min group sit, lightly guided.
+30min group sit, lightly guided.
 Four-part transition to practice followed by concentration practice.
 Estimate how many sensations you feel per breath.

 Followed by around the room discussion of meditation experiences in the past week (including this class's group sit).